-Data indicates that the credits applicable against their taxes on gross earnings have not been claimed in the past.
-It appears that these entities apply the credits against their Corporate Income Taxes (Business Taxes) in lieu of applying credit against their gross earnings tax liability.
+Previously, data indicated that the credits applicable against taxes on gross earnings have not been claimed under the Public Service Companies Tax.
+Rather, it appeared that these entities applied the credits against their Corporate Income Taxes (Business Taxes) in lieu of applying a credit against their gross earnings tax liability.
+However, the latest data indicates an increase in credit utilization under the Public Service Companies Tax, the details of which are outlined below.